 5) Check if the process water/chilling water is temperature is as required;

-6) Check if the refrigerant filter is blocked;
+6) Check if the refrigerant filter of air chiller is blocked;

 7) Check if the process piping is too small;

 8) Check if the water pump inside the air chiller fails.

 C. Not cooling or insufficient cooling:

 1)Check the voltage is proper or not or fluctuating;

 2)Check if air filter or air-cooled condenser is clogged;

 3) Check if the process water/chilling water temperature is the same as required;